South Carolina Botanical Garden

 While at the Garden, her interest in education was tapped and she began working with the Garden’s Director of Education, Lisa Wagner, helping her with her programs and then developed her own programs and interests.
 One of the most influential developments for Sue professionally has been able to take part in the South Carolina Master Naturalist and the Southern Appalachian Master Naturalist Programs.
 She has developed a Garden Naturalist Program for adults and Junior Naturalist Program for children.
 Sue has been able to use her history background to open the Hunt Cabin to the public more frequently.
-James’ title is Education Program Coordinator and in addition to developing her own programs, she has invited other educators to the Garden to give programs.

 Education and Resource Coordinator